sara-nl/griddocs/source/Pages/Basics/first_grid_job.rst

 StartGridSession
 ================

 Before submitting your first Grid job, you need to create a ``proxy`` from your certificate.
 This has a short lifetime and prevents you from passing along your personal certificate to the Grid.
+The job will keep a copy of your proxy and pass it along to the Worker Node.

 This section will show you how to create a valid proxy: